 How do Natives Learn the Language?

-Native Deitsh speakers learned the same way you learned the language you speak natively—at home from your family.
+Native Deitsh speakers learned the same way you learned the language you speak natively—at home from the family as they heard conversations.

 It is not until they start to attend school that Deitsh children begin learning English.